douglasdavis/TopLoop/doc/source/intro.rst

 Runtime Data Model(s)
 ---------------------

-TopLoop has two event data models (similar to the ATLAS xAOD model) but might more lightweight.
+TopLoop has two event data models (similar to the ATLAS xAOD model but much more lightweight).
 These data models are an "optional" part of TopLoop.

 The first one is called the TopLoop EDM, and it exists in the ``TL::EDM`` namespace.
 This EDM attempted to describe all possible objects and all possible attributes (based on what SgTop ntuples provide).
 This set of classes ended up being a bit heavy and complicated and didn't adhere to proper polymorphism design.

 A second EDM (called ``nanodm``) was designed that is header only and much smaller.
 It doesn't attempt to "keep up" with the SgTop ntuple